Paul Mason (journalist): Political consulting

-In January 2020, Tom Harris and Portia Berry-Kilby accused Paul Mason of anti-Catholicism after he tweeted "I don't want Labour's policy on reproductive rights dictated by the Vatican, thanks", in response to comments made by Labour leadership candidate Rebecca Long-Bailey on abortion during a meeting with representatives of the Roman Catholic Diocese of Salford.
-He later went on to state, "I went to a Catholic grammar school in 1970s, taught by ultra-violent priests, and spent my early years in the Labour Party fighting the anti-abortionists on exactly this issue.
-There's no place for the misogynistic thugs of the Vatican in Labour politics."

 Politics

+Early left-wing politics

 Mason is a former member of the Workers' Power group.
 He responded to an interviewer from the Evening Standard in 2011: "It's on Wikipedia that I was, so it must be true.
 It's fair to say I was a Leftie activist.
 What my politics are now are very complicated."
 In an interview with The Independent in 2015, he described himself as having been a "supporter" of the group.

 In a speech in 2015 marking the publication of Naomi Klein's book This Changes Everything, he declared that "capitalism is dying".
 Mason has called for an alliance of "bond traders from Canary Wharf, arm in arm with placard-carrying Trots" against right-wing populist groups such as UKIP.
 Mason later described UKIP voters in unfavourable terms, stating, "They are toe-rags, basically.
 They are the bloke who nicks your bike".

 In 2016, Mason distanced himself from his former involvement in far-left Trotskyist politics, by saying that he no longer holds such views and identifies with a "radical social democracy".
 Responding to comments by the then-Chancellor of the Exchequer George Osborne, he said:

 As to Mr Osborne's claim that I am "revolutionary Marxist" it is completely inaccurate.
 I am radical social democrat who favours the creation of a peer-to-peer sector (co-ops, open source etc) alongside the market and the state, as part of a long transition to a post-capitalist economy.
 There's a comprehensive critique of Bolshevism in my latest book, Postcapitalism: A Guide to Our Future.

 Mason subsequently wrote positively about Marxism: in a piece for New Statesman published in May 2018 for the bicentenary of Marx's birth, he praised Marxist humanism inspired by Marx's Economic and Philosophic Manuscripts of 1844 in general, and the thought of Raya Dunayevskaya in particular, for its emphasis on overcoming alienation from labour in order to achieve individual freedom, whilst criticising the authoritarianism of Stalinism and the structural Marxism of the likes of Louis Althusser.
 In another New Statesman article published the following year he described himself as an "actual Marxist", whilst critiquing determinist interpretations of Marx which posit Marxism as a "theory of everything".